 All in all, I would expect this range to be a hell of a lot more locked down than it is, as there are various avenues of attack here (should one be so inclined).
-However, North Korea or not, we shall err on the side of international law and not let temptation get the better of us not let temptation get the better of to.
+However, North Korea or not, we shall err on the side of international law and not let temptation get the better of us.